 2. "How will I look after my plants when I already have such a busy life."

-3. "How will I choose a right kind of indoor plant?"
+3. "How will I choose the right kind of indoor plant?"

-4. "Will the plant loose a lot of leaves and make my space dirty?"
+4. "Will the plant lose a lot of leaves and make my space dirty?"